RiccardoGMoschetti/apirehab/docs/azure-function-performance/x64-vs-x86-vs-ahead-of-time-functions.md

 - Is Azure's ahead-of-time-flavor compilation, referred to as "ready to run" ([here](https://github.com/Azure/azure-functions-host/issues/5876) is a description), a favorable choice?

-_This is where you choose 64bits vs 32bits in the portal._
+_This is where you choose 64bits vs 32bits in the portal, blade "Configuration"._
 ![64 vs 32 bits](../images/NetFunctions-x64-vs-x86.png)